wp-plugins/employee-scheduler/readme.txt

 8. Extra work form, for reporting work that is not a part of a scheduled shift

 == Changelog ==
+= 1.3 =
+* fixed header on "your schedule" shortcode to show the correct dates
+* when clock out button is visible, clock in time is displayed
+* fixed formatting issues on [employee_profile] shortcode

 = 1.2 =
 * made shift email notifications more reliable
 * improved shift status change notification email